kevinharperr/concrete-mix-database/DATABASE_REFRESH_PLAN.md

    - Provide clear timeline and expectations through the notification management interface
    - Use email notification functionality to reach all active users

-2. **Final Backups**
+2. **Final Backups** ✅
    - Create final backups immediately before implementation
-   - Verify backup integrity
+   - Verify backup integrity through restoration testing
+   - Successfully tested restoration on separate test database 'cdb_test_restore'

 3. **System Status Update**
    - Update status page to indicate maintenance in progress
-   - Activate read-only mode if implemented
+   - Activate read-only mode for database protection

 #### Implementation

 1. **Database Reset**
    - Execute schema reset scripts (retaining structure but clearing data)
-   - Verify that all tables are properly emptied
+   - Verify that all tables are properly emptied and ready for import

-2. **Sequential Import**
-   - Import all datasets in the predetermined order
+   - Reset all database sequences to ensure proper ID assignment

+2. **Revised Import Approach** (UPDATED 21.05.2025)
+   - **Dataset Analysis**: Thoroughly analyze each dataset's structure and content before import
+   - **Focused Import Scripts**: Create dedicated import scripts for each dataset rather than a sequential approach
+   - **Field Verification**: Verify all model field names match current database schema before import
+   - **Component Completeness**: Ensure all components (including admixtures) are properly imported
-   - Run validation after each dataset import
+   - **Progressive Validation**: Run comprehensive validation after each dataset import
-   - Document progress and any issues
+   - **Documentation**: Document each dataset's import process, challenges, and solutions

-3. **Post-Import Verification**
+3. **Post-Import Verification** (PENDING)
    - Run comprehensive validation across all datasets
-   - Verify cross-dataset relationships
+   - Verify cross-dataset relationships and referential integrity
-   - Check calculated fields (w/b ratios) for accuracy
+   - Validate calculated fields (w/b ratios) for accuracy

-### Phase 5: Post-Implementation (Estimated: 1-2 days)
+### Phase 5: Post-Implementation (PENDING)

 1. **System Activation**
    - Restore full functionality to the CDB web app
-   - Remove maintenance notices
+   - Remove maintenance notices and deactivate read-only mode

 2. **Documentation Update**
-   - Update any documentation referencing database content
+   - Update all documentation referencing database content
-   - Document the new import process
+   - Document the new import process in the technical documentation

 3. **User Communication**
-   - Inform users that the system is back online
+   - Inform all users that the system is back online through the notification system
-   - Highlight improvements and any changes they should be aware of
+   - Highlight improvements and document any changes users should be aware of

 4. **Monitor and Support**
-   - Closely monitor system performance and user feedback
+   - Closely monitor system performance and user feedback for at least one week
-   - Be prepared to address any issues quickly
+   - Maintain dedicated support team to address any post-migration issues quickly

 ## Risk Mitigation Strategies